-In the first two blocks the main emphasis is on obtaining knowledge of a specific range of myths and mythical characters and their function, and on critical analysis of the presentation of myths in a variety of sources, such as history, poetry, drama and art.
+The main emphasis of the first two blocks is on obtaining knowledge of a specific range of myths, mythical characters and their function.
+Also on a critical analysis of the presentation of myths in a variety of sources, such as history, poetry, drama and art.

 The later blocks add more detailed analysis of poetry and its very influential reception in medieval and Renaissance poetry and visual art.
 In the final block, philosophy is added to the range of sources to be studied and analysed.

-As the module progresses, you are expected to develop a degree of independence in learning to the extent that you are able to complete independent analyses using the skills you have learned in the course of your study, leading to a project-type essay at the end of the module.
+As the module progresses, you're expected to develop a degree of independence in learning to the extent that you are able to complete independent analyses using the skills you have learned in the course of your study.
+This leads to you writing a project-type essay at the end of the module.